UCAS code: V100

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.

 Your choice of dissertation topic may require fieldwork.
-Some additional costs may be associated with this fieldwork such as transport, accommodation and photocopying.
+Some additional costs may be associated with this fieldwork such as:

 For more information on how much it will cost to study with us and the financial support available see our fees and funding information.